orientechnologies/orientdb-docs/Dynamic-Hooks.md

 ALTER CLASS Invoice CUSTOM onAfterCreate=invoiceCreated
 ```

-Now let's create the function "invoiceCreated" in Javascript that print to console the invoice number created.
+Now let's create the function `invoiceCreated` in Javascript that print to console the invoice number created.

 ```sql
 CREATE FUNCTION invoiceCreated "print('\\nInvoice created: ' + doc.field('number'));" LANGUAGE Javascript
 ```

-Now try the hook by creating a new "Invoice" document.
+Now try the hook by creating a new `Invoice` document.

 ```sql
 INSERT INTO Invoice CONTENT { number: 100, notes: 'This is a test' }